godotengine/godot-docs/tutorials/3d/environment_and_post_processing.rst

 .. image:: img/environment_ssr.png

 The other advantage (even if only enabled to a minimum), is that it works in real-time (while the other types of reflections are pre-computed).
-This is great to make characters, cars, etc. reflect when moving around.
+This can be used to make characters, cars, etc. reflect on surrounding surfaces when moving around.

 A few user-controlled parameters are available to better tweak the technique: